-What do probiotics do, exactly?
-And what are they?
-Probiotics are microscopic organisms that live on, and inside your body.
-It is estimated that there are over 100 trillion living bacteria on your skin, in your mouth, inside your digestive system and just about everywhere else.
+Probiotics are microscopic organisms that live on and inside your body.
+It is estimated that there are over 100 trillion bacteria, both good bacteria and bad bacteria, living on your skin, in your mouth, inside your digestive system and just about everywhere else.
 These include an estimated several hundred different species in the mouth alone!
 That’s a LOT of tiny buggers living (and dying) in your body.
 In fact, it is so many that researchers estimate there is one living microorganism for every cell in your body.1

-With so many of these organisms calling your body “home,” you may want to know what, exactly, they are doing in there.
-Here are five of the most wonderful ways probiotic bacteria benefits your body for good health.
+With so many of these organisms calling your body “home,” you may want to know what, exactly, they are doing in there (and even how to get more).
+Here are five of the most wonderful ways that probiotics, otherwise known as beneficial bacteria, play a role in your body for good health.

 What do Probiotics do for you?